Alon-Alush/alon-alush.github.io/_posts/Unpacking/2025-04-18-encryptedstrings.md

 And hopefully, you now understand why x64dbg misses those strings in search: They are simply encrypted.

-In the next chapter, we'll explain how to find the decryption routines without having to rely on a simple string search.
+In the next chapter, **we'll explain how to find the decryption routines without having to rely on a simple string search**.

+Stay tuned!